xfangfang/borealis/README.md

 >  192.168.1.140 is the ip address of my psv
 >  BOREALIS0 is the demo app ID
+>  For me using [PSMLogUSB](https://github.com/TeamFAPS/PSVita-RE-tools/tree/master/PSMLogUSB) with [psmlogusb-client](https://github.com/isage/psmlogusb-client) is more stable than PrincessLog.

 ## Building the demo for PS4